 Photo of the drive-in courtesy of Mister C’s.

-While they began expanding it into a full-service restaurant starting in 1964, they didn’t rename it as Mister C’s until 1970.
-That was a nickname given to Yano by his employees.
-Like many places, the restaurant hung Christmas lights inside during the holidays to add a festive touch.
-In 1971 an employee asked if he would leave them up until her husband returned from the Navy.
-While he returned that summer, the lights never came down after that.
-That year also marked the start of a 20-year tradition in which Mister C’s bought the grand champion steer from Ak-Sar-Ben.
+Yano and Mary started the process of expanding the drive-in into a full-service restaurant in 1964, though they didn’t change its name to Mister C’s until 1970.
+Mister C was a nickname given to Yano by his employees.
+The Caniglias decorated the inside with Christmas lights during the holiday season to give it a festive touch.
+A year later, an employee asked to leave the lights up until her husband returned home from the Navy.
+Not only did he oblige, he never took them down again.
+Her husband returned home that summer.
+That year also marked the beginning of a 20-year tradition in which Mister C bought the grand champion steer from Ak-Sar-Ben.

 Caniglia’s Royal Boy Drive-in post card before it became Mister C’s.

-The restaurant which ended its car hop service in 1976, expanded so frequently through 1988 that they hired a full time contractor.
-Expansions included a basement, two bars, and the outdoor dining area called Piazza di Maria which was designed to resemble an Italian Villa.
-At its peak the Mister C’s seated 1,400 people.
-In 1988 the restaurant that was highly regarded for its Italian cuisine and its ambiance was listed as being one of the leading independent restaurants in the United States.
-Demand for its salad dressing and spaghetti sauce was so great that they even created a wholesale foods division to sell them in grocery stores and online.
+The restaurant ended its car hop service in 1976 and thereafter expanded so frequently over the next 12 years that the Caniglias hired a full-time contractor.
+During this time, they expanded the basement and added two bars.
+Its most ambitious expansion project was Piazza di Maria, an outdoor dining area built in honor of his wife and designed to resemble an Italian villa.
+At its peak, Mister C’s seated 1,400 people.
+The fruit stand-turned-drive-in-turned-full-service restaurant was so highly regarded for its Italian cuisine and ambiance that it was listed as one of the leading independent restaurants in the country in 1988.

 Looking at the entrance of Mister C’s.
 Photo obtained from Wikipedia.

-While Mister C gets a lot of credit for the restaurant, much of the success of the family business can be attributed to Mary otherwise known as Mrs. C. Her son David said that his father had the grandiose ideas but it was his mother who made them into reality.
+While Yano received a lot of credit for Mister C’s success, much of it can be attributed to Mary, who carried the fitting nickname of Mrs. C. Her son David said that while his father had the grandiose ideas, it was his mother who made them a reality.
+She took pride in her meticulous bookkeeping, and the restaurant’s own family says that without her, Mister C’s would have never existed.

 Looking inside Mister C’s with the Christmas lights and panorama in the background.
 Courtesy of Mister C’s.